Team-Failure/TF-OS/README.md

 - Payload Launcher

 # Setup
-1- Download the last release or Pre release
+1- Download the latest release or Pre release

-2- Format your sd card on `fat32` or `exFAT` and extract contenent of `"sd"` folder on your sd card.
+2- Format your sd card on `fat32` and extract contenent of `"sd"` folder on your sd card.
 Or just drop files in the sd card if you dont want to format it

 3- Put your console into RCM mode or `just power on it if your console have a mod chip`

-4- (if you are on RCM mode) Start your computer, download and launch `"TegraRCMgui"` go to `tegrarcmgui settings` and `install drivers`, connect your switch at your pc with a cable `can transfer data`, and,if the program show your console is in RCM mode, select the Payload `"hekate..." or "TF PrismaLoader..."` is in the archive with the folder icon and select "inject payload"
+4- (if you are on RCM mode) Start your computer, download and launch `"TegraRCMgui"` go to `tegrarcmgui settings` and `install drivers`, connect your switch at your pc with a cable wich `can transfer data`, and if the program shows your console is in RCM mode, select the Payload `"hekate..." or "TF PrismaLoader..."` is in the archive with the folder icon and select "inject payload"

 5- Create an emuNAND

 Go on hekate and:
-Select `"emuMMC"`, `"create emuMMC"`, `"Sd file"` and wait (can be take over 10min)
+Select `"emuMMC"`, `"create emuMMC"`, `"Sd file"` and wait (can take over 10min)

 <img src="sketch-1714826794916.png" alt="emunand shema">